 - Chronic forgetfulness: Women with inattentive ADHD may frequently forget appointments, deadlines, and important details.
 They may struggle with remembering instructions or completing tasks that require multiple steps.

-- Emotional sensitivity and mood swings: Some women with inattentive ADHD may experience heightened emotional sensitivity and have difficulty regulating emotions, leading to frequent mood swings and intense emotional reactions.
+- Emotional dysregulation and mood swings: Some women with inattentive ADHD may have difficulty regulating emotions due to their ADHD, leading to frequent mood swings and intense emotional reactions.

 - Internal distractions: Inattentive ADHD in women is often characterized by excessive daydreaming, getting lost in thoughts, and experiencing a high level of internal distractions, which can make it challenging to stay focused on the tasks at hand.

-- Impaired executive functioning: Executive functions, such as planning, decision-making, and problem-solving, can be impaired in women with inattentive ADHD, leading to difficulties in managing daily responsibilities and achieving long-term goals.
+- Impaired executive functioning: ADHD executive functions, such as planning, decision-making, and problem-solving, can be impaired in women with inattentive ADHD, leading to difficulties in managing daily responsibilities and achieving long-term goals.

-- Mental fatigue and cognitive overload: Women with inattentive ADHD may experience mental exhaustion and cognitive overload due to the constant effort required to stay focused and organized, reducing productivity and increasing stress.
+- Mental fatigue and cognitive overload: Women with inattentive ADHD may experience mental exhaustion and ADHD brain fog due to the constant effort required to stay focused and organized, reducing productivity and increasing stress.

 Inflow App – Inflow is the #1 science-based app to help you manage your ADHD.
 Their support system helps you understand your neurodiverse brain, and build lifelong skills.
 Free Trial